5 Best Affordable Riesling Wines

 Put simply, these are the best Riesling wines for less than $20.

-The aromatic floral bouquet of Riesling is a signature feature, along with the high levels of acidity and a crisp, fresh taste.
+The aromatic floral bouquet of Riesling is a signature feature, along with high levels of acidity and varying levels of sweetness.

 Think peaches, pears and apricots combined with the slight tartness of apples and you’ll be along the right lines.

-Unlike many other wines, Riesling vary significantly depending on where they’re grown.
-They be very dry or quite sweet so it’s important to pay close attention when you’re ordering.
+Riesling wines can be very dry or very sweet so it’s important to pay close attention to the bottle label.

-These are the amazing but affordable Riesling wines that we recommend over all others.
+These are the amazing budget Riesling wines that I recommend over all others.

 Region: Washington